wp-plugins/wordpress-google-maps/readme.txt

 == Description ==

 Google Maps is the internet standard for mapping and direction.
 And why not?
 Their latest APIs make for the easiest, most streamlined experience available.
 This plugin does all the work for you.
 No creating an account.
-No copying of links from google's site.
-No need to go to google maps at all.
+No copying of links from Google's site.
+No need to go to Google maps at all.

 This plugin does it all, providing a solution for the everyday blogger, the ma and pa business owner, and even the most particular of power users!
-And it's ready to be used in any environment - WordPress, BuddyPress, and Multisite - it's never been easier than it is now!
+And it's ready to be used in any environment - WordPress, BuddyPress, and Multisite.
+It's never been easier than it is now!

 = Some WPMU DEV Maps Lite Features: =